createdotnet/wdk/_tutorials/colours.md

 </body>
 ~~~

+### Defaults

+You may wish to create default colours for when a user visits your template and hasn't yet cusomised the colours.
+If this is not included in your index.html file, each colour will default to white and may cause your template to appear broken.

+Anything put between these tags will be output in the CSS so only use CSS colours.
+The Hash on a hex colour is optional.
+Any of the following will work;

+`<!--WDK:color:default:brand_color-->red<!--WDK:end:color-->`
+`<!--WDK:color:default:brand_color-->#F00<!--WDK:end:color-->`
+`<!--WDK:color:default:brand_color-->FF0000<!--WDK:end:color-->`
+`<!--WDK:color:default:brand_color-->rgba(255,0,0 0.5)<!--WDK:end:color-->`

 ### Further Reading

 To customise the chosen colours with functions such as darken, lighten and invert, see the [Advanced Colour Functions](advanced-colour-functions.html) Tutorial